-Irrigators during Round 1 consultation in June 2012 submitted that the Authority should demonstrate that operating expenditure is prudent and efficient.
+During consultation in June 2012 (QCA 2012c), irrigators stated that the Authority should demonstrate that operating expenditure is prudent and efficient.

-The Authority engaged SKM to review the prudency and efficiency of Sequater's proposed direct operating expenditure for this scheme.
+The Authority engaged SKM to review the prudency and efficiency of Seqwater's proposed direct operating expenditure for this scheme.

-SKM reviewed a sample of items, taking account of comments received from stakeholders in regard to specific costs.
-Direct labour costs were specifically reviewed in response to comments from QFF.
+SKM reviewed a sample of items, taking account of comments received from stakeholders in regard to specific costs categories for this scheme.